|

 registered with the Company / Depository Participants (DP).
 For Members who have not

-Agent, in case the shares are held by them in physical form.
+Registrar and Transfer Agent, in case the shares are held by them in physical form.

-XIV.
+XII.
 Cautionary Note

 The report contains forward looking statements, identified by words like plans',